Xi'an Y-20: Development

-The airlifter was developed into the Y-20U tanker variant to expand the PLAAF's aerial refueling capability beyond its existing limited and obsolescent Xian H-6U fleet.
+The airlifter was developed into the YY-20 tanker variant to expand the PLAAF's aerial refueling capability beyond its existing limited and obsolescent Xi'an H-6U fleet.
 Evidence of the tanker variant emerged in 2018 with satellite images; its first flight occurred that year.
-They had begun performing aerial refueling by 2021 and formally entered PLAAF service in 2022.
+Aerial refueling was being performed by the airforce by 2021 and refueling planes formally entered PLAAF service in 2022.

+In 2020, the Y-20 was observed undergoing in-flight testing with four Shenyang WS-20 high-bypass engines.
+According to news reports, the variant of the Y-20 powered by new WS-20 engines had entered operational service with the People's Liberation Army Air Force by April 2023 at the latest.
+In November 2023, the Y-20B tanker variant was spotted with WS-20 engines, designated YY-20B.

 Design

+Characteristics

 The Y-20 uses components made of composite materials.
-The composites are now produced in China, whereas in the past they had to be imported.
+Eight types of different relays used on Y-20 are developed by Guilin Aerospace Co., Ltd. a wholly own subsidiary of China Tri-River Aerospace Group Co., Ltd.(中国三江航天集团), which is also known as the 9th Academy of the China Aerospace Science and Industry Corporation (CASIC).
+The composites were produced in China, whereas in the past they had to be imported.
 The Y-20's cabin incorporates flame-retardant composites developed by the 703 Institute of the China Aerospace Science and Technology Corporation (CASC).
-The 703 Institute was created in March 2009 with development taking three years.
-The performance of the composites is reportedly comparable to those that fulfill FAR Part 25.835.
+The 703 Institute was created in March 2009, with development taking three years.
+The performance of the composites is reportedly comparable to those that fulfil FAR Part 25.835.
 The 703 Institute achieved another milestone by establishing a comprehensive Chinese evaluation and certification system for aircraft composite materials based on international standards.

-The Y-20 is the first cargo aircraft to use 3D printing technology to speed up its development and to lower its manufacturing cost.
-Model-based definition (MBD) is also used, and it's the third aircraft to utilize MBD technology in the world, after Airbus A380 (2000) and Boeing 787 (2005).
-A project team to implement MBD for the Y-20 program was formally formed in October 2009, and after the initial success in application on the main landing gear, MBD application was expanded to the entire aircraft and became mandatory for all contractors and sub contractors of the Y-20 program.
-The implementation of MBD was initially met with strong resistance, with only a third of suppliers agreeing to implement MBD.
-However, the general designer of Y-20 declared that those who refused to implement MBD will be banned from participating in the Y-20 program, thus forcing everyone to comply, resulting in increases in productivity.
-The implementation of MBD greatly shortened the time required, for example, without MBD, installation of wings takes a month or two, but with MBD adopted, the time is drastically shortened to just a few hours, and in general, the design work reduced by 40%, preparation for production reduced by 75%, and manufacturing cycle reduced by 30%.